amogh-assertai/kitting_station_v2/docs/tsd/TSD_LIVE_KITTING_ACTIVITIES.md

 error — by the time this runs, the camera-level `validate` has already succeeded and returned 200 to the caller; failing to *also* complete to history should never surface as an error on top of that.

+## Landing page — activity card "Started" timestamp (NEW this round)

+`app/static/js/live-activities-list.js`'s `formatLocalStartTime()`
+previously showed time only (e.g. "Started 8:50 PM `<tz>`").
+Client's
+ask: also show the date.
+Now uses `Date.prototype.toLocaleString()` (full date + time formatted TOGETHER by the browser's own `Intl` implementation) instead of `toLocaleTimeString()`, producing e.g.
+**"Started Sep 9, 2026, 8:50 PM `<tz>`"** — client's exact example
+format.
+Formatting date and time together (one `toLocaleString` call with both sets of options) rather than concatenating two separately- formatted strings means locale-specific ordering/punctuation is handled correctly by the browser itself, not a hardcoded template — relevant since this app already goes out of its way (see `getTimezoneLabel()`, unchanged this round) to render a time that matches the viewer's own wall clock rather than raw UTC or a hardcoded timezone. `created_at` (the underlying UTC ISO string this is parsed from) is unchanged — this was a display-only fix.

 ## Kit advance confirmation pop-up (NEW - added a round after the initial red-screen build)